BINF-6310L-8310L-Spring23/Problem_Set3/README.md

 Read in the two files

+&nbsp;

 ## F-test (1 point)

 The aim of this study is to compare the Ca2+ uptake in samples taken from space flight to those in various control groups (Cohort_Control, Vivarium_Control, and Ground_Control).
-This is measured across various time points
+This is measured across various time points.

 One of the things we will want to know is if the variance is different between our samples.

+### Question 1

 Use the F-test to test equal variances at time-point twenty (20) between
 - Space_Flight vs Ground Control
 - Space_Flight vs Cohort_Control

-- Space_Flight vs Vivarium_Control
+Report the F-value and if there is a statistically significant difference in the variances.

+&nbsp;

 ## T-test - One Sample (1 point)

 You are a researcher who conducted a similar experiment in tibialis samples and found a Ca2+ ratio with a mean of 0.8.
 You want to compare your results to the results in this study.
-To do that you want to find the time point with a mean Ca2+ ratio that is _not_ statistically different from yours.
+To do that, you want to find the time point with a mean Ca2+ ratio that is _not_ statistically different from yours.

+### Question 2

 At which time point(s) does the mean of all of the **tibialis** samples _not_ deviate significantly from 0.8?

+&nbsp;

 ## T-Test - Two sample Tibialis (1 point)

 The central aim of this study is to see the effect of space flight on Ca2+ ratio.
 Therefore, let's compare the mean Ca2+ ratios between tibialis in space flight and those on ground control.
+You decide to examine two time points - 20 and 480

+### Question 2.1

-First, use the F-Test to determine of the variances of the two samples are statistically different from 1.
+First, use the F-Test to determine if the variances of the two samples at time points 20 and 480 are statistically different from 1.

+### Question 2.2

 Second, Use the two-sample t-test with either equal or unequal variances (based on your result above) to compare the means of Ca2+ ratios in the tibialis at times 20 and 480.
 Is there statistical support for a difference in Ca2+ ratios after space flight?

+&nbsp;

 ## T-Test - Two Sample Soleus (1 point)

 Repeat the above test using the soleus samples.
+You will again use the two time points (20 and 480) and compare space flight and ground control.

+### Question 3.1

+First, use the F-Test to determine if the variances of the two samples at time points 20 and 480 are statistically different from 1.

+### Question 3.2

+Second, Use the two-sample t-test with either equal or unequal variances (based on your result above) to compare the means of Ca2+ ratios in the tibialis at times 20 and 480.
+Is there statistical support for a difference in Ca2+ ratios after space flight?

+&nbsp;
+&nbsp;

-## Chi-Squared Test (2 points: 1 for the test, 1 for the answer)
+## Chi-Squared Test (2 points)

 Someone in your lab was worried that the "Sample Preservation Method" (listed in the OSD-488-samples.csv) data was affecting the Ca2+ ratios in your soleus muscle samples - especially at later time points.

 Use the appropriate chi-squared test to test if there is a difference in the proportion of control mice (Cohort Control, Ground Control and Vivarium Control together) mice with a Ca2+ ration >=1 with the proportion of mice with a Ca2+ ratio < 1 that were processed in either RNALater or Liquid Nitrogen.
 Limit this to soleus muscle at the 480 time point.

+### Question 4.1

+What is the p-value of your test?

+### Question 4.2

 Based on the results of this test (including any errors) what would you tell your labmate?

 ## Additional hypotheses (4 points)